Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsubsection{Economic loss}

+Apart from the loss of opportunity, many articles in our dataset articulate the loss of resources that have negative economic implications (see Appendix Table 9).
+We refer to these collectively as economic loss.
 Economic loss is often entwined with opportunity loss, though it relates directly to financial harms ~\cite{cave2019bridging, ONeil_2016} co-produced through algorithmic systems, especially as they relate to lived experiences of poverty and economic inequality.
-This harm reinforces “feedback loops” between existing socioeconomic inequalities and algorithmic systems ~\cite{Dobbe_Krendl_Gilbert_Mintz_2021} (p.
-14).
-Researchers recognize economic loss as a form of harm that intersects with racialized, gendered, and globalized inequalities ~\cite{Avila_2018}.
+This harm reinforces “feedback loops” between existing socioeconomic inequalities and algorithmic systems ~\cite[p.
+14]{Dobbe_Krendl_Gilbert_Mintz_2021}.
+Researchers recognize economic loss as a harm that intersects with gendered, racialized, and globalized inequalities ~\cite{Avila_2018}.
 It may arise through different technologies, including demonetization algorithms that parse content titles, metadata, and text, and it may penalize words with multiple meanings ~\cite{Caplan_Gillespie_2020, Duffy_Meisner_2022}, disproportionately impacting queer, trans, and creators of color ~\cite{Duffy_Meisner_2022}.
 Differential pricing algorithms, where people are systematically shown different prices for the same products, also leads to economic loss ~\cite{Chen_Mislove_Wilson_2016}.
 These algorithms may be especially sensitive to feedback loops from existing inequities related to education level, income, and race, as these inequalities are likely reflected in the criteria algorithms use to make decisions ~\cite{barocas-hardt-narayanan, Pandey_Caliskan_2021}.